Advanced Manual CSV Import

 - borrow - use this if you have received (acquired) a cryptocurrency or cash as a loan.

 - loan-repayment - use this if you have repaid a loan.

 - liquidate - use this if the lending platform you used has liquidated your collateral.

-You can import your trades via the advanced CSV template by utilising the buy and sell transaction types where appropriate.
+You can import your trades via the advanced CSV template by utilizing the buy and sell transaction types where appropriate.
 For example, if you traded ETH/USDT, then the Base Currency is ETH and the Quote Currency is USDT.
 Based on the trade type you executed, you must choose between the buy or sell transaction type.
 See below for an example:

 - You traded the ETH/USDT currency pair and swapped 1 ETH <-> 2000 USDT.